Nuggets vs. Suns Predictions & Picks - Western Conference Semifinals Game 5

 Nuggets Performance Insights

-- The Nuggets have been piling up assists in 2022-23, ranking second-best in the NBA with 28.9 dimes per game.
+- The Nuggets have been racking up assists in 2022-23, ranking second-best in the NBA with 28.9 dimes per game.

 Suns Performance Insights